Hold the Salt

 How you can help

-Friends of the Chicago River has teamed up with the Conservation Foundation’s Winter Chloride Watchers Program to help protect our waterways through volunteer community science by collecting water samples and gathering important data over the winter season.
-As a volunteer Winter Chloride Watcher, you will learn the basics of chloride monitoring and take part in water testing at a local river or stream.
-With this data, we will gain a clearer picture of how chlorides affect aquatic life and how salt-smart winter practices can reduce the amount of chlorides that reach waterways.
-Sign up to join and make a difference!
+- Join the Winter Chloride Watchers, acommunity science program where volunteers learn the basics of chloride monitoring and take part in water testing at a local river or stream over the winter season.
+By tracking chlorides levels we can see how they affect aquatic life and how salt-smart winter practices can reduce the amount of chlorides that reach waterways. and make a difference!

-Roadway managers, municipalities and private contractors can find the best road management practices at Salt Smart to reduce salt usage while maintaining safe roads.
-Homeowners can use less salt when clearing sidewalks or driveways and be mindful of how much salt they use.
+- Roadway managers, municipalities, private contractors and individuals can find the best management practices at Salt Smart to reduce salt usage.

 - Shovel first - Salt should only be used after the snow is removed and only in areas needed for safety.